 The cost of living is relatively low compared to other study destinations in Europe, with $400 to $500 estimated to be needed per month to cover living costs including accommodation, although this will depend on your lifestyle and spending habits.
 You will also need around $100 to $150 per semester to cover the costs of course books and administrative fees.

 In order to study in Turkey, you'll first need to be accepted onto a course at a Turkish university, and then apply for a student visa at your nearest Turkish consulate.
 In order to be granted a Turkish student visa, you will need:

+It generally takes around eight weeks from the time you submit your application until you receive your visa.
 After arriving in Turkey, you should also apply for a residence permit, within one month of arrival.
 This can be done at the nearest police headquarters, and requires you to show proof that you are enrolled at a Turkish university, your passport and Turkish student visa, photographs and a fee.

 International students in Turkey are permitted to work for up to 24 hours per week.